petelomax/Phix/readme.txt

             a complete overhaul/rewrite of parameter defaulting, to allow general expressions, is likely to be required anyway.
 See the routine getOneDefault in pmain.e for the full set of horrors.
+07/12/2015  BUGFIX: Finally fixed the "if save_modified_tabs() then" in
+            wee11.
+The problem was that save_modified_tabs() was assumed to be a forward local routine, but was actually being mapped to the global routine in pilx86.e/unused_cleanup(), however opJif was not applying forwardretarget to relocate the result of the function call.
+I expect there are several similar bugs yet to be found.
+The actual symptom was e04atssaa in GetSrc(), I added a quick note which will hopefully assist in future.
+07/12/2015  BUGFIX: ?9/0 in lineinfo() (major guff) when compiling an
+            empty program.
+Solved fairly easily by adding if lastline=-1 then
+--                  emitline = -1
+                    lastline = 0
+                    emitline = 1
+                end if
+            to opRetf handling (in pilx86.e).
+Changed as shown above to handle the empty program listing (under -d!) a bit better.
+12/12/2015  Finally made '!' in pTrace.e abort properly (I needed to pop a
+            couple of stack entries, save return addresses in both opTchk and opLnt, and replace opTchkRetAddr with called from in pDiag).
+12/12/2015  Finally vanquished that "oops2 in ReconstructIds" message when
+            producing some listing files (esp "-d!").
+Also added UnAlias.

 Version 0.6.6